-The name Garnet is derived from seeds of pomegranate-tree because of its color resemblance to red garnet.
+The name Garnet is derived from the seeds of the pomegranate tree because of its color resemblance to red garnet.
 Garnet is widely used as a gem, the most common color of Garnet is red, the most usual tones being tinged with brown, yellow, and violet.
 This fiery gemstone also comes in brown, green, yellow, purple, and even black.
-Garnet is also considered as “warrior stone.”
+Garnet is also considered a "warrior stone."
 In ancient times it is believed to protect one from wounds during battle.
 In many cultures, Garnet was treated as a sacred stone and is also admired as a stone of truth and commitment.

 |Varieties||Almandine Garnet, Andradite Garnet, Grossular Garnet, Pyrope Garnet, Spessartine Garnet, Uvarovite Garnet|

 |Chemical Formula||X3 Z2 (SiO4)3 X = Ca, Fe, etc Z = Al, Cr, etc|

 |Mohs Hardness||6.5 – 7.5|

 |Specific Gravity||3.55 to 4.33|